jazzydog-labs/just-aliases/PROMPT.md

 ### UX

-- A shell function `m` is provided.
+- A shell function `ja` is provided.

     - It invokes a Python script to show all available modes (based on the files in `aliases/`).